DanielRuskin1/form-service/backend/README.md

 Once you're done with your deployment, follow these steps to cleanup.
 Be careful: this will delete all data stored in the database.

-1. Run `sls remove --stage ENV`, replacing ENV with the stage you want to cleanup (dev or prod).
+1. Run `node_modules/serverless/bin/serverless remove --stage ENV`, replacing ENV with the stage you want to cleanup (dev or prod).
 2. Manually delete the `form-service-dev` and `form-service-prod` Cloudformation stacks in the [Cloudformation web panel](https://console.aws.amazon.com/cloudformation/home), if they are still present.
 Wait until the completion finishes.
 3. If the completion fails, this is due to buggy behavior in Lambda and Cloudformation.
 You will need to:
   1. Manually delete your VPC in the [VPC web panel](https://us-west-2.console.aws.amazon.com/vpc/home) (this is necessary due to buggy behavior in Cloudformation).
 If you receive a message about ENIs, wait 2-3 hours and try again.